Super Jump: History

 The magazine started as a special issue of Weekly Shōnen Jump (WJ) on December 20, 1986.
 It later got split into its own independent bi-monthly manga anthology.
 It was primarily drama manga and was intended for young adult males in their early years of college.
-Super Jump manga artists were normally Shōnen artists from Weekly Jump, or were supported by another shōnen magazine.
+Super Jump manga artists were normally shōnen artists from Weekly Jump, or were supported by another shōnen magazine.
 Some Weekly Jump series moved with Super Jump's split, due to their higher age level (e.g. Cobra).

 Very rarely Weekly Jump handed a series over to Weekly Young Jump.
 If it was, the manga had a much more mature audience.
 Shueisha (publisher of Super Jump and other Jump anthologies) was worried that if too many series were moved, the younger fans would have been exposed to older, mature series (also an issue with other major Japanese publishing companies).
-Titles like Business Jump, Ultra Jump, etc. were restricted from having Weekly Jump series moved into their anthologies.
+Titles like Business Jump, Ultra Jump, and others were restricted from having Weekly Jump series moved into their anthologies.

 On December 11, 1988, Super Jump made a special anthology; Oh Super Jump (オースーパージャンプ, Ō Sūpa Janpu).
 The "Oh" in Oh Super Jump stands for "Otaku" (the name for an obsessive anime and manga fan).
 Some series from the offshoot have also been moved to the main magazine in 2007.

 Super Jump published its last issue in late 2011.
 Three ongoing series were moved to a new title, Grand Jump.